 High-back boosters have head and torso protection.
 The newer seats are very adjustable, where the side protection can not only move up and down but also expand to be narrower or wider to suit the child’s size.

-How Do You Choose the Best Narrow Booster or Car Seat?
+Tips for Choosing the Best Narrow Booster or Car Seat

 Check the Width